Welcome to today's edition of the Rush 24-7 podcast.

 And this was not a split.

-Uh but that that's that's because there were enough votes on the other side.
+But that's because there were enough votes on the other side.

-There were there were five votes to uh uh to delay the case and said this is this is in fact he said, as I said during hearings, he said he favored review of death penalty cases, even said he would provide a fifth vote as a matter of judicial courtesy if that situation were to arise.
+He even said he would provide a fifth vote as a matter of judicial courtesy if that situation were to arise.

-Judicial courtesy, meaning if there are four justices that don't want to throw the switch or pull the plunger on the uh hypodermic, uh out of courtesy, he'll delay it just to keep reviewing it.
+Judicial courtesy, meaning if there are four justices that don't want to throw the switch or pull the plunger on the hypodermic, out of courtesy, he'll delay it just to keep reviewing it.

-He's done exactly what he said he would do.
+So he's done, he's done exactly what he said he would do.

 Nothing unexpected whatsoever.